dhuan/diffe/README.md

 brew install gnu-sed
 ```

-Then, when running diffe make sure to use the `DIFFE_PROGRAM_SED` environment variable so that diffe knows to use the right sed program.
+Then, when running diffe, make sure to use the `DIFFE_PROGRAM_SED` environment variable so that diffe knows to use the right sed program.

 ```
 DIFFE_PROGRAM_SED="gsed" diffe log